The Phillips’ Mill Community Association Announces

 The mission of the Phillips’ Mill Community Association (PMCA) is to promote the arts and preserve the artistic and cultural heritage of Bucks County.
 Consistent with this mission, the Drama Committee of PMCA is pleased to announce the second Phillips’ Mill Juried One-Act Playwriting Competition, to encourage the development of original new work for the stage by offering the opportunity for public performance.

-The first 50 submissions received during the acceptance period (August 7 – October 1, 2018) will be considered.
-Our judges will select six winners.
-Each winning entry will receive a public reading before a live audience at Phillips’ Mill on Saturday, December 1, 2018.
+The first 50 submissions received during the acceptance period (July 23 – September 16, 2019) will be considered.
+If 50 submissions are received before the end of the acceptance period, notice of that fact will be posted on our web site.
+Our judges will select as many as six winners, who will be notified during the week of October 21, 2019.
+Each winning entry will receive a cash prize of $100.00 and a public reading before a live audience at Phillips’ Mill on Saturday, November 16, 2019.

 We are pleased to have a distinguished panel of judges who have agreed to participate in this year’s competition:

 John Augustine is a writer, an actor and a director.
 He is the author of Augustine’s Confessions, a short play collection, and his one-act play PeopleSpeak is included in in Shorter, Faster, Funnier, published by Penguin Random House.
 In the 1990’s he wrote half hour comedy for Paramount/NBC and Fox Television.
 He has acted in and directed plays Off-Broadway and in Bucks County.